-Welcome to the St. Augustine Lighthouse & Museum!
+Welcome to the St. Augustine Lighthouse & Maritime Museum!

-We're excited that you're earning the special St. Augustine Lighthouse Patch that we've designed just for you.
+We're excited that you're earning a St. Augustine Lighthouse Patch!

 - > This patch is intended to be completed in one visit to the St. Augustine Lighthouse & Museum, which will take approximately 1 1⁄2 hours. - > To earn your badge, you must complete at least FIVE of the activities listed.
-Activities do not need to be completed in order and you can complete more than five if you'd like! - Make sure you get each completed activity initialed by your troop leader or the adult accompanying your group. - > If you have any questions along the way, ask a Lighthouse staff member to help you. - > Once you have completed at least five of the activities and an adult has initialed them, take your patch program sheet to the Visitors Center (where you bought your ticket) and you can purchase your new patch!
+Activities do not need to be completed in order and you can complete more than five if you'd like. - Make sure you get each completed activity initialed by your troop leader or the adult accompanying your group. - > If you have any questions along the way, ask a Lighthouse staff member to help you. - > Once you have completed at least five of the activities and an adult has initialed them, take your patch program sheet to the Visitors Center (where you bought your ticket) and you can purchase your new patch!